GregoireLamb/Landscape_colorization/README.md

 focused on faces colorization what inspired this project with the idea of using deep learning to train a colorization cnn specialized in landscapes.

+## Dataset

+During the course of this project, 3 datasets were considered:

+1. 'Landscape Pictures from Rougetet Arnaud' dataset, available on Kaggle [here](https://www.kaggle.com/datasets/arnaud58/landscape-pictures).
+This comprehensive dataset comprises 7 folders, totaling 4300 landscape pictures.
+These folders encompass various landscapes such as general scenery, mountains, deserts, seas, beaches, islands, and specific scenes from Japan.
+2. 'Landscape Recognition | Image Dataset | 12k Images', available on Kaggle [here](https://www.kaggle.com/datasets/utkarshsaxenadn/landscape-recognition-image-dataset-12k-images').
+This dataset comprises 12,000 landscape pictures, divided into 5 categories: Coast, Desert, Forests, Glaciers and Mountains.
+3. 'LHQ dataset', available on Yandex Disk [here](https://disk.yandex.ru/d/HPEEntpLv8homg).
+This dataset comprises 90'000 images of (mostly) landscapes.
+I used the preprocessed set _LHQ1024 resized to 256x256 with Lanczos interpolation_.

+The preprocessing and image split will be described in the final report.

 ## Evaluation

 As discussed in Zhang et al paper [[1]](#references) there is no perfect metric for our task this is mostly due to the different colors an object or anything can take.